-Prof. A. Wegener was a German meteorologist.
-He proposed this hypothesis to explain the climate of the past.
-Prominent evidence is available that tropical India, Brazil (South America), South Africa, and Australia were glacierized in the coal epoch.
+Prof. A. Wegener was a German meteorologist who proposed a hypothesis to explain the climate of the past.
+Prominent evidence shows that tropical regions of India, Brazil (South America), South Africa, and Australia were glaciated during the coal epoch.

-This is possible only when it is assumed that in the past the distribution of climate belts on the continents was different.
-Geologists proposed a vast continent.
-He determined the idea that there is horizontal movement inside the continental sim.
+This is only possible if we assume that in the past, the distribution of climate belts on the continents was different.
+Geologists proposed the existence of a vast continent and Wegener determined the idea of horizontal movement within the continental sim.